brain-tools/brain-xai-benchmark/readme.md

 ## 2. Model Training

-Models are trained to predict cIDPs and other targets.
+Scritps for training models to predict cIDPs and other targets:

 - Implemented with **PyTorch Lightning** (`LightningModule` classes in `/models`)
 - Configurations stored in `*.yaml` files under `/run_models`